EPUB FixerKDP upload error scanner

 Use this when the file was manually zipped or renamed.

-Mimetype order, compression, and root folder layout are common causes after manual archive edits.
+Mimetype order, compression, duplicate paths, and root folder layout are common causes after manual archive edits.

 OPF check